rowbot-weisguy/rowbot-weisguy.github.io/_src/_posts/2016-05-12-evolving-past-killing.md

 land.

 Not only that, but animals are terribly inefficient and slow at this conversion.
-It takes around [~1800 gallons of water][water-beef] to produce one pound of beef.
-The numbers on that one are hard to pin down since conditions vary so much.
+It takes around [~1800 gallons of water][water-beef] to produce one pound of beef, though the numbers on that one are hard to pin down since conditions for raising livestock vary from place to place.

+Still, it's a lot of water.
+It blew my mind when I learned how much water is required to grow the crops that feed the livestock, which in turn feeds us.
+At this rate, it's almost cute that we think putting a water ban on lawns will make a difference.

-Although animals have served as great culinary inspiration for us, I think by now we can agree that they suck at turning land, food, and water ([which is already scarce][water-scarcity]) into meat.
+So although animals have served as great culinary inspiration for us, we've learned that they suck at turning land, food, and water ([which is already scarce][water-scarcity]) into meat.

 > Livestock is an outdated technology
 > — Patrick Brown

-This gets me stoked.
+This inefficiency gets me stoked.
 It's good for both animals and for us.
-We have incentive to stop killing animals _and_ make better use of Earth's limited resources.
-We've pushed factory farming to its extremes and proved it won't work.
-We're being forced to consider alternative production methods.
+It gives us incentive to stop killing animals _and_ make better use of Earth's limited resources.
+We've pushed factory farming to its extremes and proved it won't work, so now we're forced to consider alternative production methods.

 This is necessary keep up with the growth in demand for meat as economies around